 The show is set in an adult education college in London and focuses on the class in English as a Foreign Language taught by Mr. Jeremy Brown (portrayed by Barry Evans), who is employed to teach a group of foreign students.

-Mind Your Language Cast and characters
+Mind Your Language Cast then and now

 Mind Your Language Cast School staff: